 Northeastern's signature experience-powered learning model has been at the heart of the university for more than a century.
 It combines world-class academics with professional practice, allowing you to acquire relevant, real-world skills you can immediately put into action in your current workplace.
 This makes a Northeastern education a dynamic, transformative experience, giving you countless opportunities to grow as a professional and person.

 Our faculty represents a wide cross-section of professional practices and fields ranging from finance to education to biomedical science to management to the U.S. military.
 They serve as mentors and advisors and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.

 University Distinguished Professor, Department of Pharmaceutical Sciences

-By enrolling in Northeastern, you gain access to a network of more than 230,000 alumni and 3,000 employer partners, including Fortune 500 companies, government agencies, and global NGOs.
-Our current students and faculty across strategically located regional campuses further foster that lifelong global community of learning and mentoring.
+By enrolling in Northeastern, you gain access to a network of more than 255,000 alumni and 3,350+ employer partners, including Fortune 500 companies, government agencies, and global nongovernmental organizations.
+Our current students and faculty across strategically located regional locations further foster a lifelong, global community of learning and mentoring.

-Below is a look at where our Pharmaceutical Sciences alumni work, the positions they hold, and the skills they bring to their organization.
+Below is a look at where some of our alumni work, the positions they hold, and the skills they bring to their organization.